 Staying hydrated and healthy

-• You must use purification tablets or filter bottles for water purification.
+- You must use purification tablets or filter bottles to purify water.

-• Do not eat uncooked foods and untreated water.
+- Do not eat uncooked food or drink untreated water.

 Sleeping tips: